 COVID-19 QI Projects: All COVID-19 QI projects in REDCap will require QI Determination.
 Please provide your QI Determination number.
 If you do not have a QI Determination number, please proceed to https://hdsi.uchicago.edu/qi-determination/ and follow the instructions for obtaining QI Determination.

-Information on Use of Electronic Informed Consent: Use of Electronic signatures and Electronic Consent has been proposed as one solution to the challenges researchers have encountered during the COVID 19 epidemic to potentially reduce exposure risk to patients, subject and staff.
+Information on Use of Electronic Informed Consent: Use of Electronic signatures and Electronic Consent has been approved as one solution to the challenges researchers have encountered during the COVID 19 epidemic to potentially reduce exposure risk to patients, subject and staff.
 Electronic Informed Consent (eIC) should follow the same regulatory guidelines and provide the same information as paper ICF.
 It is not meant to replace the informed consent process between research participant and study staff.
-Please go to the REDCap login page for more information on how to get started with eConsent.
+Please visit our e-consent page for additional guidance.

+Need Help?
 Please contact the REDCap Administrator to request help for all your REDCap COVID-19 related needs.
-Zoom video help sessions are available, and help request ticket monitoring is ongoing daily.

 The CRI’s Associate Director of Clinical Research Informatics, Julie Johnson, PhD, MPH, RN, is available for office hours consultations by appointment.
 Please email firstname.lastname@example.org to schedule a consultation.

 The clinical data science (CDS) arm of the CRI offers data science services for supporting research regarding COVID-19.
 Researchers will work with informaticians, statisticians, and computer scientists to analyze and visualize their clinical datasets.
 The CDS group offers the following services: